Llanelli Town A.F.C.: History

-The game of Association Football was introduced to the townspeople of Llanelli when workers from Staffordshire migrated to the town to work in the 'newest' of the town industries – the Pottery works from 1892 to 1920.
-Finding the game of rugby Football Union alien to their natural habitat whilst domiciled in the town, workers founded a team to play friendlies versus other teams from the various pottery works industry which had been set up in Swansea and Neath.
-However, by 1896 interest had waned due in the main to those initial workers returning to their homesteads having successfully instructed their local co-workers into the intricacies of the pottery world.
-The first playing area had been at 'Cae Blake' in the Furnace area of the town, but when the new Peoples Park in the middle of the town was opened as a recreation area for the town's populace the team had transferred to this new ground.
-By 1904 with more and more clubs being formed in the south of the principality ardent soccer aficionados decided to resurrect the club under the astute managership of Bert Andrews, a man from Ironbridge, Shropshire, who had remained in the town working in an administrative post at the Llanelli Pottery.
-The club entered into the Swansea and District League and played their home matches firstly at Tunnel Road and thence to Penyfan Fields.
+The game of Association Football was introduced to the townspeople of Llanelli when workers from Staffordshire migrated to the town to work in the 'newest' of the town industries – the Pottery works – from 1892 to 1920.
+As they were unfamilar with rugby union, workers founded a team to play friendlies against other teams from the various pottery works which had been set up in Swansea and Neath.
+However, by 1896 interest had waned due in the main to those initial workers returning home, having successfully instructed their local co-workers in the intricacies of the pottery world.
+The first playing area had been at 'Cae Blake' in the Furnace area of the town, but when the new Peoples Park in the middle of the town was opened as a recreation area the team had transferred to this new ground.
+By 1904, with more and more clubs being formed in South Wales, soccer fans decided to resurrect the club under the managership of Bert Andrews, from Ironbridge, Shropshire, who had remained in the town working in an administrative post at the Llanelli Pottery.
+The club entered the Swansea and District League, and played their home matches first at Tunnel Road and then at Penyfan Fields.

-The Pre-War Era
+The pre-war era

-In season 1911–12 after seven years of consolidation Llanelli AFC became League champions and were also losing finalists in the League Cup.
+In season 1911–12, after seven years of consolidation, Llanelli AFC became League champions and were also losing finalists in the League Cup.
 This was the spur that was needed to progress even further and led by another immigrant to the town, W T Morris who hailed from Llanidloes and was a leading entrepreneur in the commercial world of Llanelli, the club decided to become fully professional and applied for membership in both the Southern League and the Welsh League.
 A further move was necessary to entertain the professional game and Halfway Park some two miles from the town centre was chosen as the new venue.
 This former cycle stadium was the ideal velodrome for Association Football boasting a grand stand and natural banking, and this was the catalyst, which both league structures sought when sanctioning the club's inclusion in the two participating Leagues.
 Their first season 1912–13 was an immediate success finishing in 6th position of the Southern League and joint 3rd with Swansea Town in the Welsh League.
 They were also invited to participate in the FA Cup for the first time, reaching the 3rd Qualifying Round before being beaten by Cardiff City at home.
 The following season they entered also into the Welsh Senior Cup competition and reached the final at the first time of asking, before losing to Wrexham, the eventual winners in the replay at Oswestry after a 0–0 draw at Pontypridd.
 It was also during this season that the club achieved its best win to date beating Treharris 17–0 at home in a League game.